takemetosiberia/ComfyUI-SAMURAI--SAM2-/README.md

 If you encounter any issues:
 1. Make sure you're using the correct Conda environment
 2. Verify that all dependencies are installed in your Conda environment
-3. Check if SAMURAI model is properly installed in the `samurai/` directory
+3. Check if SAMURAI models is properly installed in the `samurai/sam2/checkpoints` directory

 For CUDA-related issues, ensure your Conda environment has the correct PyTorch version with CUDA support.